wk8/Brive/README.md

 Brive allows you to backup all the Google Drive documents accessible by all your Google Apps domain's users.

+Each time it is run, it creates a full snapshot of your users' Drive accounts' contents.

 <h1>Installation</h1>

 <h2>Local installation</h2>